nbeta-ware/mailboxdb/README.dbmail.md

 ## Future

-Check the https://github.com/nbeta-ware/mailboxdb for further MailBoxDB plans.
+Check the website for further DBMail plans.

-## What kind of licence is MailBoxDB?
+## What kind of licence is DBMail?

-MailBoxDB uses the GPL version 2 licence.
+DBMail uses the GPL version 2 licence.

 It's included in the COPYING file.

 ## How do I install it?

-MailBoxDB is available on many Linux and BSD distributions.
+DBMail is available on many Linux and BSD distributions.

 There is also an experimental
 [Docker image](https://hub.docker.com/r/alanhicks/dbmail)